PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-13 10:30:19
+Last updated: 2024-04-13 10:30:57
-Random Quote: Everyone wants something, Alayne.
-And when you know what a man wants you know who he is, and how to move him.  -  Petyr Baelish
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy